Pope Pius XII: Post-World War II

-After World War II, Pope Pius XII focused on material aid to war-torn Europe, an internal internationalization of the Catholic Church, and the development of its worldwide diplomatic relations.
-His encyclicals, Evangelii praecones and Fidei donum, issued on 2 June 1951 and 21 April 1957, respectively, increased the local decision-making of Catholic missions, many of which became independent dioceses.
-Pius XII demanded recognition of local cultures as fully equal to European culture.
+After World War II, Pius focused on material aid to war-torn Europe, internal internationalization of the Catholic Church, and the development of its worldwide diplomatic relations.
+His encyclicals Evangelii praecones and Fidei donum, issued in 1951 and 1957, increased the local decision-making of Catholic missions, many of which became independent dioceses.
+Pius demanded recognition of local cultures as fully equal to European culture.
 Though his language retained old conceptions – Africa, for example, merited special attention since the church there worked 'to forward her work among the heathen multitudes' – in 1956 he expressed solidarity with the 'non-Europeans who aspire to full political independence'.

-In the immediate aftermath of the war, Pius XII elevated a number of high-profile resistors of Nazism to the College of Cardinals in 1946, among them the German bishops Joseph Frings of Cologne, Clemens von Galen of Münster and Konrad von Preysing of Berlin.
-From elsewhere in the liberated Greater Germanic Reich Pius selected other resistors: the Dutch archbishop Johannes de Jong; the Hungarian bishop József Mindszenty; the Polish archbishop Adam Stefan Sapieha; and the French archbishop Jules-Géraud Saliège.
-In 1946 and 1953, respectively, he named as cardinals Thomas Tien Ken-sin of China and Valerian Gracias of India – the first indigenous Catholics of their respective nations to sit in the College of Cardinals.
+In the immediate aftermath of the war, Pius elevated a number of high-profile resistors of Nazism to the College of Cardinals in 1946, among them the German bishops Joseph Frings of Cologne, Clemens von Galen of Münster and Konrad von Preysing of Berlin.
+From elsewhere in liberated Europe, Pius selected other resistors: the Dutch archbishop Johannes de Jong; the Hungarian bishop József Mindszenty; the Polish archbishop Adam Stefan Sapieha; and the French archbishop Jules-Géraud Saliège.
+In 1946 and 1953 respectively, he named as cardinals Thomas Tien Ken-sin of China and Valerian Gracias of India – the first indigenous Catholics of their respective nations to sit in the College of Cardinals.
 The Italian papal diplomat Angelo Roncalli (later Pope John XXIII) and Polish Archbishop Stefan Wyszyński were others among those elevated in 1953.

-A German contingent dominated his inner circle at this period – the German Jesuits Robert Leiber, Wilhelm Hentrich and Ivo Zeiger.
-His personal confessor Augustin Bea was a German Jesuit and Mother Pascalina Lehnert and the other German speaking sisters of the papal household added to this element.
-The American bishop Aloisius Muench wrote in November 1948 that Pius XII was 'more interested in affairs of the Church in Germany than in any other part of the Church' and resolved to make the postwar German crisis a top priority – 'its refugee crisis, poverty, hunger and disease, the fate of prisoners-of-war and accused war criminals, the disruption to the internal organization and communal life of German Catholicism, and Germany's uncertain political future'.
+A German contingent dominated his inner circle at this period — the German Jesuits Robert Leiber, Wilhelm Hentrich and Ivo Zeiger.
+His confessor Augustin Bea was a German Jesuit, and Pascalina Lehnert and other German speaking sisters of the papal household added to this element.
+The American bishop Aloisius Muench wrote in 1948 that Pius was 'more interested in affairs of the Church in Germany than in any other part of the Church' and resolved to make the postwar German crisis a top priority – 'its refugee crisis, poverty, hunger and disease, the fate of prisoners-of-war and accused war criminals, the disruption to the internal organization and communal life of German Catholicism, and Germany's uncertain political future'.